Customers seeing more products on the shelves

 “They can only make toilet paper so fast, but most of the other food has caught up, it’s just now getting it out to the stores,” he said.

-Meyer said when the run on grocery stores first began, there was a tremendous hit on the amount of inventory both at stores and at their affiliate warehouses.
+Meyer said when the run on grocery stores first began there was a tremendous hit on the amount of inventory both at stores and at their affiliate warehouse.

 “All the stores were ordering three times what they normally do for this time of year,” he said.
 “They just didn’t have enough inventory to fill the orders.”

-Note: Editor’s Note: This story was mistakenly published only in part.
-The Pioneer is republishing the story – this time in its entirety.